 Large sage harvests can be dried and stored for future use.
 It is best to keep herbs like sage leaves in airtight containers in a cool dark location to preserve their volatile compounds.

 Liquid extracts can also be beneficial ways to consume the active constituents.
 Take heed, however, not to over-consume these concentrated forms.
-Taking essential oil’s like sage oil internally are not recommended unless you are working with an experienced health practitioner.
+Also remember that taking essential oil’s like sage oil internally is not recommended unless you are working with an experienced health practitioner.

 Dried or powdered sage herb is also readily available in stores or from online sources.
-Dried sage of course makes a great seasoning for soups and stews.
-For a cup of sage leaf tea, simply infuse a tablespoon of dried leaf and allow it to steep with lid for about 20 minutes, strain and drink.
+Dried or fresh sage of course makes a great seasoning for soups and stews.
+For a cup of sage leaf tea, simply infuse one tablespoon of dried leaf or two tablespoons fresh chopped leaves.
+Allow to steep with lid for about 20 minutes, strain and drink.

 While we personally love the taste of straight sage tea without other herbs or even any sweetener, it can have a slightly bitter quality.
 This taste can be easily camouflaged by using it with other herbs like peppermint or fennel.